tonikazic/chloe/README.md

-# Chloe and Demeter form the crop management system for our maize research.
+# Chloe and Demeter are the code for the crop management system for our maize research.

 # Preparing for public release.